 Alarm fatigue occurs when staff hear a large number of alarms throughout the day, causing desensitization.
 Desensitization can lead to not only delayed responses, but can cause staff to miss important alarms altogether.

-Why are nurses and other staff missing alarms:
+Why do nurses and other staff miss alarms:

 With thousands of alarms ringing each day, it is no wonder that nurses and other staff miss many alarms.
 In addition to alarm fatigue, other reasons for missed alarms includes:

 - Alarms are temporarily silenced and staff forgets to turn them back on

 - Alarm volumes are set too low: by mistake, or on purpose by nurses and/or patients who tire of hearing the constant noise of alarms